doughahn/doughahn.io/projects/technical-project-manager/assets-generation.md

 In close collaboration with senior developers, I successfully balanced stakeholder expectations over this short project.
 I also performed a rigorous quality assurance process on the app, ensuring its effectiveness and reliability for those who used it on-site.

 Ultimately, we developed menu inserts that were used by the sales people at local restaurants, however they proved less effective than anticipated.
-The company's design department had assets and templates they could use to quickly create branded assets, and it was determined that the on-site templates were not a significant value add and did not justify further development cost.
+The company&rsquo;s design department had assets and templates they could use to quickly create branded assets, and it was determined that the on-site templates were not a significant value add and did not justify further development cost.
 Ultimately the project was closed under the initial budget.

 Thanks to collaboration and scope management, I saved the company money by letting this application fail fast.